asquilatan/Redstone-HDL/README.md

-# RedScript HDL
+# RedScript

-RedScript is a Hardware Description Language (HDL) for Minecraft Redstone.
+RedScript (formerly RedScript HDL) is a Hardware Description Language (HDL) for Minecraft Redstone.
 It allows you to define circuits using high-level code and compile them into Litematica schematics.

 ## Features